jacopofar/liveJSONAutomata/README.md

 The program has a lot of improvements to be done:
 * start/stop/pause button
 * improve speed and memory usage (now terrible)
-* testing on different browsers (not only Chrome)
+* testing on different browsers (for now only Chrome and Firefox)
-* better code comments